samjones00/docs/docs/_documentation/grpc.md

 });
 ```

-When configured each AutoQuery Service will have an additional Service available that it can be called with starting with `GetDynamic*`
+When configured each AutoQuery Service will have an additional Service starting with `GetDynamic*` available that can be called with
-where the same `DynamicRequest` can be used to call both a Typed or Untyped AutoQuery Service, e.g:
+a `DynamicRequest`, in fact the same `DynamicRequest` can be used to call either Typed or Untyped AutoQuery Services, e.g:

 ```csharp
 var response = await client.GetDynamicQueryRockstarsAsync(new DynamicRequest {